frankTheCodeBoy/PollicyDashboard/README.md

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute with attribution.

-## 🤝 Contributing

-Pull requests are welcome!
-If you’d like to add new features, improve visuals, or optimize performance, feel free to fork and submit a PR.

 ## 📬 Contact

-For questions, collaborations, or feedback:
+For questions, or feedback:
 **Frank** – [GitHub Profile](https://github.com/frankTheCodeBoy)

 ---